Mdlin/labpage/content/en/authors/admin/_index.md

 - Directors
 ---

-Nobuyuki Umetani is an associate professor in the University of Tokyo.
-His research interests include computational fabrication, physics-based animation, machine learning for 3D geometry, data-driven physics modeling, and biomechanical simulation.
+Nobuyuki Umetani is an associate professor at the University of Tokyo.
+Previously, he was a research scientist at Autodesk Research, leading the Design and Fabrication group.
+He was a postdoctoral researcher at Autodesk Research and Disney Research Zurich.
+He received his Ph.D. degree in 2012 from The University of Tokyo under the supervision of Takeo Igarashi.
+He also spent one year at Columbia University and in TU Delft, and spent three months in Microsoft Research Asia and in UCL.
+He won the Microsoft Research Asia fellowship in 2011 and AsiaGraphics Young Researcher Award in 2018.
+The principal research question he addresses through his studies is: how to integrate real-time physical simulation into an interactive geometric modeling procedure to facilitate creativity.
+He is broadly interested in physics simulation, especially the finite element method, applied for computer animation, biomechanics, and mechanical engineering.